TalbotKnighton/process_manager/docs/index.md

 Welcome to the Process Manager documentation.
 This documentation covers the design principles, implementation details, and API reference for the process management system.

-## Getting Started
+## Quickstart Guides

-See the [Data Handling Quickstart](quickstart.md) for a quick overview of the data handling system used for inputs, outputs, and parameters (including resource files, etc.).
+- [Data Handling](quickstart.md): Handle inputs, outputs, and other data resources across multiple processes.

-TODO: Add getting started guides and tutorials.
+TODO: Add more getting started guides and tutorials.

-## Design Principles

-The process manager is designed to be a flexible, extensible system that can handle various types of data processing tasks.
-It follows the following principles:
-- **Modularity**: The system should be modular, allowing for easy addition or removal of components.
-- **Flexibility**: The system should be flexible enough to accommodate different types of data and processing requirements.
-- **Extensibility**: The system should be extensible, allowing for customization and integration with other systems.

 ## Core Components